The Ultimate Regression Tool

 How does it work?

-TuringBot implements a technique called symbolic regression.
+TuringBot implements a technique called Symbolic Regression.
 It tries to combine a set of base functions into simple formulas that accurately predict the desired variable.
-Examples of base functions are addition, sin(x), exp(x), etc.
+The base functions offered by the program are the following:

 What is optimized is the formula itself, and not just the numerical constants of some assumed model.